 Some committees’ chairs are appointed, but most are elected.
 If there is an appointed chair, he/she needs to oversee the selection of a secretary at the first meeting and report that information back to the committee appointer.
 If the committee has a convener, that person will call the first meeting and oversee the selection of both chair and secretary at that meeting and report results back to the appointer.

-A final committee report [place template online and link to it] is due at the end of the academic year.
+A final committee report is due at the end of the academic year.
 The report includes submission of meeting minutes, summary of committee activities for the year, recommendations about the committee’s charge, and any recommendations the group may have about the committee or its work in general.
 The report is placed online for the next year’s committee as well as the university community to review.

 Committee activities should be recorded in the form of meeting minutes and a final report.
 Those documents are to be submitted electronically to the committee appointer upon conclusion of the committee’s work for the year.